peregin/gps-overlay-on-video/README.md

 ## Download

-Download the latest executable jar file (gps-overlay-on-video.jar) from [here](https://github.com/peregin/gps-overlay-on-video/releases/latest/)
+Download the latest executable jar file (gps-overlay-on-video.jar) from [here](https://github.com/peregin/gps-overlay-on-video/releases/latest/).
-Only `java` is needed to run the application as follows:
+It requires to have a `java` installation to run the application as follows:
 ```shell script
 java -jar gps-overlay-on-video.jar
 ```